DahlitzFlorian/TodoList/index.md

 ### Decription
 This program is a small and easy made Windows Form Application (written in C++) representing a TodoList.
 In this version you are able to create and delete categories, add and delete todos of a certain category.
-Feel free to give feedback or send me a message on <a href="https://twitter.com/DahlitzF">Twitter</a>.
+Feel free to give feedback or to send me a message on <a href="https://twitter.com/DahlitzF">Twitter</a>.

 version: 1.0

 ### Developer
-The current developer and owner is: Florian Dahlitz
+The current developer and owner is: Florian Dahlitz.

 ### Note
 1. You have to change the ```String^ fullPath``` variable in MyForm.h line 64 (path to folder in which the category-files are created in)